cesarferradas/ferrad.as/_posts/2020-11-27-how-to-win-friends.md

 ---
-title: "Book notes: How to Win Friends and Influence People by Dale Carnegie"
+title: "Book notes: How to Win Friends and Influence People"
-category: books
 layout: post
 ---